gambarra/ExpressionExtensionSQL/README.md

 ExpressExtensionSQL.Dapper
 --------
-ExpressionExtensionSQL.Dapper is an extension to the dapper that allows you to use lambda expressions as filters in your Query.
+ExpressionExtensionSQL.Dapper is an dapper extension that allows you to use lambda expressions as filters in your Query.

 Samples:
 ```csharp